 CHICAGO Collaboration II

-A city-wide collaboration to
+More collaboration to come

 Asthma can be controlled and children can lead normal lives with medical care, support, and trigger avoidance.
 Unfortunately, the impact of asthma remains stubbornly high for urban minority children in the U.S. and Chicago is an epicenter for such asthma health disparities.

 Many evidence-based care strategies have been shown to improve asthma control.
-How to best use these strategies in settings where chlidren live, learn, play, and receive medical care has been uncertain.
+How to best use these strategies in settings where children live, learn, play, and receive medical care has been uncertain.
 Caregivers, asthma advocacy groups, health systems, clinicians, community leaders, schools, local and state public health officials, and healthcare technology innovators have been working over the past two decades to address the problem of uncontrolled asthma among children.

 One of the initiatives that has evolved from these partnerships is the Coordinated Healthcare Interventions for Childhood Asthma Gaps in Outcomes (CHICAGO) Plan, a multi-center clinical effectiveness and implementation trial funded by the Patient Centered Outcomes Research Institute (PCORI).
 This project, the CHICAGO Collaboration II builds on these partnerships and lessons learned in the trial.

-contact Kate McMahon at firstname.lastname@example.org or (312) 628-0235.
+If you are interested in working with us to address pediatric asthma disparities in Chicago contact Kate McMahon at firstname.lastname@example.org or (312) 628-0235.